top of page

 There are separate Light Music Competitions for junior pipers where the pipers of the future compete and hone their skills, carrying the music and traditions of the Great Highland Bagpipe forwards for future generations.

-Information for Competitors
+Information for competitors

-• All other Piping competitions start at 12.00am.
+All other piping competitions commence at 12.00am.

-COMPETITION STAGES:
+COMPETITION BOARDS/PLATFORMS:

-I very much look forward to meeting you on the day.
+I very much look forward to meeting you on the day. – Stuart Letford.

 Special Events